 Follow the guidance contained in TR 24772-1 clause 6.59.5.

-Check the maximum allowed process per user limit and raise the limit if appropriate.
+Check the maximum number of allowed processes per user limit and raise the limit if appropriate.
 For example, on Linux systems, check the limit using the “ulimit –u” command.

 Increase the amount of native memory available by lowering the size of the Java heap by using the –Xmx option.